capac/running_app/README.rst

 Features
 ========

-* Provides a validated entry form to ensure correct data
+* Provides a validated entry form to ensure correct data,
-* Allows update / removal of record information
+* Allows update / removal of record information,
-* Allows sorting by date, distance, pace, speed and location
+* Allows sorting by date, distance, pace, speed and location,
-* Shows bar chart of weekly cumulative distance achievement
+* Shows bar chart of weekly cumulative distance achievement,
-* Shows bar chart of weekly average speed achievement
+* Shows bar chart of weekly average speed achievement,
-* Shows bar chart of of number of weekly running sessions
+* Shows bar chart of of number of weekly running sessions,
-* Allows bar chart views over the previous 1, 3, 6, 9 and 12 month spans
+* Allows bar chart views over the previous 1, 3, 6 and 9 month spans,
-* Import and export of data in CSV formats
+* Import and export of data in CSV formats,
-* Creates stacked bar chart for marathon training programs
+* Creates stacked bar chart for marathon training programs.
+Requires CSV file with runs for each day of the week.

 Requirements
 ============